-I am a huge fan of Google and Yahoo!
+I am a huge fan of Google, Bing and Yahoo!
 I began using Google back in 1998 when the address was in the stanford.edu domain .
 I began using Yahoo! back before it truly was powered by a search engine - it was a limited index in those early days.
 I continue to use both Yahoo! and Google driven searches on a regular basis.
-In July 2008, an amazing 82.4% of all searches (more than 10 billion) are conducted through these tools http://www.comscore.com/press/release.asp?press=2405.
-While similar, Google and Yahoo! results are not always the same - click on the title to run a quick comparison of responses for keywords of your choice.
+Here is a chart of recent stats of searches:

 Thursday, April 17, 2008